 The night before you can also head up to Central Park West via the subway to see the balloons being inflated, which I highly recommend.
 Just bring warm clothes, as you never know what the weather might be like in November in New York City.

 You may not think of D.C. as a shopping destination, but it certainly is.
 One of my favorite places to shop for unusual gifts is at museum stores, and Washington, D.C., has these in abundance!

-The city also offers a Holiday Market after Thanksgiving located across from the Smithsonian American Art Museum with eclectic gifts, such as ornaments, jewelry, accessories, pottery, handicrafts, clothing and paintings.
+The city also offers a Holiday Market after Thanksgiving located across from the Smithsonian American Art Museum with eclectic gifts like ornaments, jewelry, accessories, pottery, handicrafts, clothing and paintings.

 Stay close to both the monuments and shopping at the Marriott Marquis.
-Just two blocks from the new CityCenter shopping, living and entertainment district, the hotel will also have a lifesize gingerbread house in the lobby, one of the largest in the city.
+Just two blocks from the new CityCenter shopping, living and entertainment district, the hotel also has a lifesize gingerbread house in the lobby, one of the largest in the city.